Structural restrictions in local causal discovery: identifying direct causes of a target variable: Appendix: Simulations and application

-In this section, we highlight some of the theoretical results on simulated data (Section~\ref{Section_Additive}), assess the performance of the algorithms on three benchmark datasets (Section~\ref{Section_benchmarks}), and apply our methodology on real data (Section~\ref{section_application}).
+Appendix~\ref{Section_Additive} offers an illustrative simulations to demonstrate the theoretical findings discussed in Section \ref{Section_3}.
+Appendix~\ref{Section_benchmarks} pertains to the evaluation of the algorithm's performance on three benchmark datasets.
 To randomly generate a $d$-dimensional function, we use the concept of the Perlin noise generator \citep{PerlinNoise}.
-Examples of such generated functions can be found in Appendix~\ref{Appendix_D1}.
+Examples of such generated functions can be found in Appendix~\ref{Appendix_Simulations}.
 The two algorithms presented in Section~\ref{section_algorithm}, all simulations, and the Perlin noise generator are coded in the programming language \texttt{R} \citep{Rstudio} and can be found in the supplementary package or at \url{https://github.com/jurobodik/Structural-restrictions-in-local-causal-discovery.git}.